microsoft/fhir-starter/scripts/Readme.md

 # FHIR-Starter Getting Started with the Deploy Script
 In this document, we go over the ```deployFhirStarter.bash``` script for deploying [Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/overview).
-We cover the details of the script execution and the steps needed to get up and running.
+We cover details of the script execution and the steps needed to get up and running.

 ## Errata
 There are no open issues at this time.